BESSER-PEARL/BESSER/docs/source/generators/backend.rst

 You can customize the code generation patterns by selecting specific HTTP methods such as ``GET``, ``POST``, ``PUT``, and ``DELETE``.
 This selection allows for targeted code generation tailored to only the necessary components of the API.
 If specified in the B-UML model with read_only attributes, the generator will automatically exclude the ``PUT`` and ``DELETE`` methods.
-Additionally, the nested_creations parameter configures how the API manages entity relationships in requests.
+Additionally, the ``nested_creations`` parameter configures how the API manages entity relationships in requests.
 If set to True, the API allows both the linking of existing entities via identifiers and the nested creation of new entities.
 If set to False, the API only permits linking existing entities using their identifiers.
 The default setting is False, which restricts the functionality to linking by identifiers.
+Finally, the
+``docker_image`` parameter is there to assist you in `creating a Docker image <#docker-image-generation>`_ for your application.

 Invoke the generate method to produce the backend code.The generated files will be placed in the ``<<current_directory>>/output_backend``.